 The following screenshot demonstrates the data input mapping to Generate and Upload Report activity.
 We will map the folder name using this expression: "SalaryReportProcess-1.0/SalaryReportProcess_Instance_" + instance ID + "/Application Documents/" + report folder, this will allow the OSB to upload generated PDF report to the designated report folder in DOCS and the report will be visible in the PCS Review Report human task.

 You will also need to provide the BI Publisher sample report path, I am using the salary report with no parameters, for example, the report absolute path is "/Samples/1.
 Overview/Salary Report - No Parameters.xdo", this sample report will generate a PDF file with no parameters.

 To test the PCS application, you can follow this instruction to deploy the application for testing. https://docs.oracle.com/cloud/latest/process_gs/CPRCW/GUID-82201213-DB6D-4324-9CF9-DF83138B0728.htm#CPRCW-GUID-82201213-DB6D-4324-9CF9-DF83138B0728.
 We will be using the workspace for testing.

-- After you have review the report, you can then click on the approve button and complete the task.
+After you have reviewed the report, you can then click on the approve button and complete the task.

-In this 3 part blog series, I have demonstrated the PCS, SOACS/OSB, DOCS and BI Publisher integration using REST and SOAP.
-The sample project for this demonstration can be downloaded from this link: PCS-DOCS-SOACS_Sample.
-Additional configuration information can be found in the enclosed readme.txt file.
+In this 3 part blog series, I have demonstrated the PCS, SOACS/OSB, CEC and BI Publisher integration using REST and SOAP.